How Does Tinfoil Compare to Apple Private Cloud Compute?

 -

-TEEs also provide code-integrity guarantees in addition to isolation, but for the rest of this blog post, we’ll primarily focus on the isolation guarantees. ↩
+Secure enclaves also provide code-integrity guarantees in addition to isolation, but for the rest of this blog post, we’ll primarily focus on the isolation guarantees. ↩

 -